Classes / Programs

 The Clontarf Foundation exists to improve the education, discipline, self-esteem, life skills and employment prospects of young Aboriginal men and by doing so, equip them to participate more meaningfully in society.
 The Clontarf Foundation conducts full-time mentoring programs in selected high schools and colleges that cater for the specific educational needs of participants.
 The Clontarf Foundation utilises a specialised Australian Rules football coaching programme to engage students.

-Any Aboriginal boy enrolled at Newton Moore Senior High School can apply to be part of the programme.
+Any Aboriginal boy enrolled at Newton Moore ESC can apply to be part of the programme.
 To maintain their position in the Academy, participants need to show commitment towards the education program, school activities and football training.
 More information can be found on the following website:

-Newton Moore Senior High School began a girl’s indigenous sporting program in 2009.
+Newton Moore ESC began a girl’s indigenous sporting program in 2009.
 The Academy is an exciting new initiative and is used to enhance the educational opportunities for our indigenous girls.
 This program will provide both sporting and academic challenges.

 - To increase attendance of Indigenous girls

 - To increase achievement and opportunity for graduation

 - To re-engage indigenous girls into schooling